Antti Tuisku

-Antti Tuisku (born 27 February 1984) is a Finnish pop singer.
+Antti Tuisku (born 27 February 1984) is a retired Finnish pop singer.
 He finished third in the 2003 Idols talent show, the Finnish version of Pop Idol.
 Tuisku has sold over 300,000 records during his career in Finland.

 In 2016, Tuisku won the Best Male Artist 2015 award at Emma-gaala.
 His 2016 album En kommentoi received the Record of the Year and Best Pop Album of the Year awards.

 Career

 En kommentoi

 Tuisku's 10th album En kommentoi was released in May 2015.
 The album spent nine weeks at number one on the Official Finnish Album Chart.

 After the success of the album he embarked on the Peto on irti tour.
 In April 2016 he sold out two concerts at Hartwall Arena in Helsinki.
 The two concerts gathered together over 22 000 fans.